 – To protect and defend our rights and property, you, or third parties.

-– To comply with legal obligations to which we are subject and cooperate with regulators and law enforcement bodies.
+– To comply with legal obligations and regulations to which we are subject and cooperate with regulators and law enforcement bodies.

 – For other purposes that we tell you about specifically when you register or provide data about yourself to us.